All Episodes

 Fine, sir.

-I just wanted to ask you, please to back off on John McCain a little bit simply because the judicial system is at stake.
+I just wanted to ask you, please, to back off on John McCain a little bit simply because the judicial system is at stake.

 We can't afford Barack Obama and his Marxist friends appointing judges to the Supreme Court.

-Uh uh a Marxist dictatorship from the bench, man.
+It will be a Marxist judicial tyranny, a Marxist dictatorship from the bench, man.

 They'll overturn the results of elections.